thoth-tech/documentation/docs/Internal Systems/SRS.md

 - Capstone area division based on project discipline, and internal links to access specific works.

 - Contributions within projects clearly listed in grid array,
-- in chronological order to promote organized presentation of large amounts of information.
+- in chronological order to promote organised presentation of large amounts of information.

 - Forms of contact for support and feedback at the bottom of the website, which will feed inquiries into a ticket-based system likely supported by existing Deakin University infrastructure.